Government of Canada

 Applications to SSHRC as the primary source of research or research training support must meet the following two criteria:

-• The program of research must be primarily in the social sciences and humanities (i.e., aligned with SSHRC's legislated mandate).
+• The proposed research or related activities must be primarily in the social sciences and humanities (i.e., aligned with SSHRC's legislated mandate).

 • The intended outcome of the research must primarily be to add to our understanding and knowledge of individuals, groups and societies—what we think, how we live, and how we interact with each other and the world around us.